easysunhan/ZJU-Chem-OpenSource/README.en.md

 Our platform covers the following content:

 - **Basic Chemistry** 📖
-  - General Chemistry(Lack Resources)
+  - General Chemistry
-  - Inorganic Chemistry(Lack Resources)
+  - Inorganic Chemistry
-  - Organic Chemistry(Lack Resources)
+  - Organic Chemistry
-  - Analytical Chemistry(Lack Resources)
+  - Analytical Chemistry
-  - Structural Chemistry(Lack Resources)
+  - Structural Chemistry
-  - Physical Chemistry(🚀)
+  - Physical Chemistry

 - **Experimental Courses** 🧪
-  - General Chemistry Experiment(Lack Resources)
+  - General Chemistry Experiment
-  - Analytical Chemistry Experiment(Lack Resources)
+  - Analytical Chemistry Experiment
-  - Organic Chemistry Experiment(Lack Resources)
+  - Organic Chemistry Experiment
-  - Physical Chemistry Experiment(Lack Resources)
+  - Physical Chemistry Experiment

 - **Professional Courses** 🔬
-  - Statistical Thermodynamics(Lack Resources)
+  - Statistical Thermodynamics
-  - Quantum Chemistry(Lack Resources)
+  - Quantum Chemistry
   - To be continued...

 **Note:** Due to copyright issues, please be mindful of copyright concerns when uploading materials.
 If any infringement is found, please contact us for removal!
 This platform encourages students to upload their own study notes and learning experiences. 💗